 In Texas, a person who is obligated to pay child support is called the “obligor,” and the person entitled to receive child support is called the “obligee.”
 The obligee is almost always the person who has primary possession of the child, meaning the person with whom the child lives with, incurs most of the living expenses, and has primary possession of the child.

 The obligor is almost always the person who does not have primary possession of the children, and may or may not have possession and/or access to the children.

-Texas law provides that the court “may order either or both parents to support a child” until either the child turns 18 or graduates from high school (the later of the two), the child emancipates by marriage, the disabilities of the child are removed, or the child dies.
+Child support laws in Texas provide that the court “may order either or both parents to support a child” until either the child turns 18 or graduates from high school (the later of the two), the child emancipates by marriage, the disabilities of the child are removed, or the child dies.

 However, as further discussed below, if the child is deemed to be disabled by the court (physically or mentally), then the child may receive support indefinitely.